 Country-based and comparative studies highlighted limitations to YG measures effectiveness such as the size of resources, the lack of favourable institutional and socio-economic conditions for implementation, the difficulties to reach most vulnerable groups of the youth population (Selenko and Pils, 2016).
 Emmanouil et al. (2023) assess the YG policy in Spain and Italy and emphasize institutional inefficiencies related to the temporary employment offers promoted by the policy and the underestimation of the role played by spatial disparities in the demand of labour.
 Tosun et al. (2019) provide an analysis of policy outputs of the YG that yields a mixed picture and emphasizes again the crucial issue of implementation networks.
 Other authors support this position, stating that well supported PES as well as regional administrative capacities are required for YG measures to reach positive youth employment outcomes (Pastore, 2019).
-Pesquera Alonso et al. (2021) highlight that the time dimension is crucial for assessing the implementation of YG initiatives, as national and especially regional institutions needed a period to adapt and learn how to work with the YG.
 Escudero and Lopez Mourelo (2017) found that efforts made to comply with the requirements of the YG have varied across countries, according to the degree of adjustment requested – whether it was creating policies and institutions or adapting existing schemes – and to the characteristics of the work demand.
 Together with implementation related factors, the role of concurring macroeconomic and structural factors should be therefore considered (Papadakis et al., 2020; Scandurra et al., 2021a) when assessing the impact of the YG and the YEI.

 As for the difficulties in reaching out to most vulnerable groups, this concern refers to studies highlighting that active labour market policies, might in fact contribute to rising inequalities through ‘Matthew effects’ that benefit most those that are already better off.
 Bonoli and Liechti (2018) showed that Matthew effects are strongest in programmes that require certain levels of cognitive skills, such as in the case training, which is a prominent feature of YG interventions.
-Cefalo and Scandurra (2023) added a territorial element to the issue, observing that the benefits of training interventions are captured mostly by youth in more specialized and growing regions, while the spatial concentration of benefits could point to the risk of territorial effects magnifying disadvantages for youth in lagging regions.
+Cefalo and Scandurra (2023) added a territorial element to the issue, observing that the benefits of training interventions are captured mostly by youth in more specialized and growing regions.

 2.4 Research hypotheses

-Andor and Vesely (2018) note that the YG, and consequently the YEI, have a broad scope that embrace the transition from the education to work and should be considered as a social investment, whose impact goes beyond the specific measures to affect aggregated outcomes of youth participation in education and labour market integration (Escudero, 2018).
+The YG, and consequently the YEI, have a broad scope whose impact goes beyond the specific measures to affect aggregated outcomes of youth participation in education and labour market integration (Andor and Vesely, 2018; Escudero, 2018).
 Accordingly, we expect YEI funding to affect both youth labour market and educational outcomes, formulating the following hypothesis:

 YEI funding exerts a negative effect on regional NEET rates and regional youth unemployment rates, while having a positive effect on regional youth employment rates.